sereneliu/AoC-2019/README.md

 When we were visiting a temple earlier in the day, some of my relatives were discussing this neverending story that they were told as kids.
 My husband called it recursive storytelling and I replied, "Gah, I don't even remember how to write recursive functions anymore!"
 Well, speak of the devil.
 I went the looping route, but I will come back to this.

 Also, really happy that I decided to separate out the fuel calculation in part 1 so that I didn't have to refactor anything in part 2.

+Heh, forgot to add the very first lesson I learned: `//` gives me exactly what I need, rounding down to the nearest whole number without the remainder.

+## Day 2

+Didn't have time to work on this puzzle day of, so will come back to it when I have time.
+In general, my goal is to finish each day before that day is over.
+If I don't, I move on.

+## Day 3

+This one took me awhile longer to solve, mostly due to stupid mistakes.
+My original solution for part 1 was fast enough, but when I changed stuff for part 2, then it slowed considerably.
+I will definitely need to come back to this one with a faster solution time.

+## Day 4